leob/ionic-quickstarter/README.md

 The first two topics (Project structure and Gulp file) will be explained below.

-To keep this README readable (pun intended), I'm putting all of the other information in this repository's Wiki.
+To keep this README 'readable' (it is already too long), I'm putting all of the other information in the Wiki.

-My intention is to keep this starter app up to date with newer Ionic features and library/tool versions, and to add additional features and improvements where useful - see "To do's and Roadmap" below.
+My intention is to keep this starter app up to date with newer Ionic/library/tool versions, and to add more features and improvements; see "To do's and Roadmap" in the Wiki.

 Suggestions, contributions, pull requests (please discuss them in advance) are welcome.